calvinmm/hack-tx-2013/API.md

 Proposed API
 ============

+* > POST /new_room
+  Creates a new room.
+  Returns room_id

 * > POST /new_file
-  > Data: size=Number of blocks in file
+  > Data: size=Number of blocks in file, room_id
-  Creates a new file object, with given number of blocks Returns a file_id
+  Creates a new file object in the given room, with given number of blocks Returns a file_id

+* > GET /files/room_id
+  Returns a JSON list of file_ids

 * > GET /subscribe/file_id?peer_id=peerid
   Longpolling, returns a peer id when a new peer connects for the file.